Arts & Sciences Combined Degree Programs

 • A student may not use a single course to satisfy more than one College Distribution Requirement, with the exception of CDR Diversity.
 Courses used to meet CDR Diversity may also meet CDR Writing, CDR Humanities, or CDR Social Science.

-• Courses from interdisciplinary programs will be applied in the same area as courses from the home/cross-listed department.
+• Cross-listed courses from interdisciplinary programs will be applied in the same area as courses from the lead department.

 College Distribution Requirements